Lahore attack grips Pakistan, police hunt gunmen

-Elections to parliament's upper house, the Senate, will be held on Wednesday under the shadow of a crisis that gripped Pakistan for the past week and sent share prices tumbling.
+Elections to parliament's upper house, the Senate, were held on Wednesday under the shadow of a political crisis that sparked street agitation in the past week and sent share prices tumbling.

 But the Karachi index bounced nearly 4 percent by Wednesday afternoon thanks to support buying from state-run institutions.

 There is a long list of possible suspects for the attack in Lahore.
 The Tamil Tigers are close to defeat in northern Sri Lanka and have a history of deadly guerrilla attacks.

 "LTTE definitely, we believe have outside links and international connections to other terrorist organizations but these are matters that we cannot discuss in the open," Bogollagama said.

 Speculation has otherwise focused largely on two Pakistani jihadi groups -- Lashkar-e-Taiba (LeT) and Laskhar-Jhangvi (LeJ), as well as the Pakistani Taliban.